alicerunsonfedora/costumemaster/README.md

 - Lines should be no longer than 120 characters long, similar to PEP8 standards with Python.
 - Function body length will be ignored.
-- Bodies for types should not exceed 400 lines (warnings issues at 250 lines).
+- Bodies for types should not exceed 400 lines (warnings issued at 250 lines).
+- Files should not exceed 1000 lines (warnings issued at 500 lines).
+- When possible, avoid making a filtered list and iterating over it; use the `for x in x where y` format instead.

 ## Quick Links